yezhengkai/learn-rust/the-rust-programming-language/notes.md

 - It remains valid until it goes out of scope.

 ### The String Type
 *String literals*, where a string value is hardcoded into program.
-They aren’t suitable for every situation.
+They aren't suitable for every situation.
 Because
 - immutable
 - not every string value can be known when we write our code